Study support for Whanganui parents with final Gary Reid Scholarship

 “I appreciate this award and appreciate Gary.”

-Judy Karitiana, along with her daughter Jodie, worked with Reid to help establish the Whanganui People’s Centre in the 1990s and Judy still serves as board chairwoman.
+Judy Karaitiana, along with her daughter Jodie, worked with Reid to help establish the Whanganui People’s Centre in the 1990s and Judy still serves as board chairwoman.

 “Needs have changed since we started but the relationships that Gary established back then are still benefitting the organisation today,” she said.